-Dee-Tales: Fall Leaves are falling!
+Dee-Tales: Fall leaves are falling!

 We took more family photos!
 I was so happy that I took my tripod!

 Here are the Dee-Tales.
-If you want to see Fall this year, do it right away.
+If you want to see fall this year, do it right away.
 We have our first snowfall coming on Thursday into Friday.
 A lot of the leaves are already falling off the trees because of the winds we’ve had with the recent Red Flag Warnings.
-When snow hits those trees Thursday into Friday, Fall will be over.
-I know, I’m heartbroken to!
+When snow hits those trees Thursday into Friday, fall will be over.
+I know, I’m heartbroken too!